-There’s no doubt you’re aware of the UK’s intention to leave the EU on Friday 29th March 2019, and that following the planned departure, EU law – including those on medicinal products – shall cease to apply in the UK.
+There is no doubt you are aware of the UK’s intention to leave the EU on Friday 29th March 2019, and that following the planned departure, EU law – including those on medicinal products – shall cease to apply in the UK.

 Nevertheless, there are still ongoing negotiations on the future arrangements between the EU and UK, and the outcome of these negotiations is uncertain.

-In particular, they’re getting ready for the possibility that after Brexit, new Marketing Authorisation Applications (MAAs) will have separate approvals in the European Economic Area (EEA) and the UK.
-And that the management of pharmacovigilance activities, batch release, and quality control, including importation sites for human and veterinary medicinal products, will no longer remain aligned.
+In particular, they’re getting ready for the possibility that after Brexit, new Marketing Authorisation Applications (MAAs) will have separate approvals in the European Economic Area (EEA) and the UK and the management of pharmacovigilance activities, batch release, and quality control, including importation sites for human and veterinary medicinal products, will no longer remain aligned.

-Also, they’re anticipating that the sharing of common systems for formal exchange and recognition of data submitted for regulatory activities between the UK and EU countries will cease.
+Also, it is anticipated that the sharing of common systems for formal exchange and recognition of data submitted for regulatory activities between the UK and EU countries may cease.

 Consequently, the Medicines and Healthcare products Regulatory Agency (MHRA) will assume primary responsibility for the oversight and conduct of all pharmacovigilance and regulatory activities in relation to UK Marketing Authorisations (MAs).

 EMA has started relocating its staff from the UK (London) to The Netherlands (Amsterdam), and has initiated preparations to ensure the continuous delivery of its mission to protect public and animal health after the UK leaves the EU.

 What’s more, it has developed a business-continuity plan to ensure operational continuity and redistributed the UK’s portfolio of over 370 Centrally Authorised Products (CAP) to rapporteurs and co-rapporteurs within the EEA.